Category Archives: Former Monarchies

 Elisabeth’s husband Felipe V, King of Spain; Credit – Wikipedia

 Felipe V, King of Spain had been born Philippe of France, Duke of Anjou.
 He was the second of the three sons of Louis, Le Grand Dauphin, the only surviving child of King Louis XIV of France, and the heir apparent to the throne of France.
 In 1700, Carlos II, King of Spain died childless with no immediate Habsburg heir.
 Philippe’s father Louis, Le Grand Dauphin had the strongest genealogical claim to the throne of Spain because his mother Maria Teresa, Infanta of Spain had been the half-sister of Carlos II, King of Spain.
 However, neither Philippe’s father nor his elder brother, Louis, Duke of Burgundy, could be displaced from their place in the succession to the French throne.
-Therefore, Carlos II, King of Spain, in his will, named 16-year-old Philippe of Anjou, Duke of Anjou as his successor.
+Therefore, Carlos II, King of Spain named 16-year-old Philippe of Anjou, Duke of Anjou as his successor.
 Felipe V was the first Spanish monarch from the House of Bourbon, which is still the ruling house of Spain.

 On September 16, 1714, Elisabeth and Felipe V were married by proxy in the Duchy of Parma.
 Elisabeth left Parma in September and traveled to Spain by land.
-On her way to Spain, she was the guest of Antonio I, Prince of Monaco and she visited with her maternal aunt Maria Anna of Neuburg, Dowager Queen of Spain who had settled in Bayonne, France after King Felipe V had exiled her from Spain.
+On her way to Spain, she was the guest of Antonio I, Prince of Monaco, and she visited her maternal aunt Maria Anna of Neuburg, Dowager Queen of Spain who had settled in Bayonne, France after King Felipe V had exiled her from Spain.
 On December 24, 1714, ten months after the death of Felipe V’s first wife, Elisabeth and Felipe V were married in Guadalajara, Spain.
 Felipe V was enthusiastic about his new wife, and Elisabeth soon dominated her weak-willed and indecisive husband.
 She spent a great deal of time with him, often accompanying him on hunts, where she displayed her excellent riding and shooting skills.

 Felipe V of Spain with his wife Elisabeth and some of his children from his first and second marriages – from left to right: the future Fernando VI, King Felipe V, the future Luis I; Felipe, the future Duke of Parma, Queen Elisabeth, a portrait of the Infanta Mariana Victoria, and the future Carlos III: Credit – Wikipedia